TheoKanning/theokanning.github.io/_posts/2019-03-16-balancing-robot.md

 ![](/assets/images/2019/dexter/dexter.jpg)
 ## Dexter

 Dexter is a two-wheeled balancing robot controlled by an Android App.
-I originally created Dexter as a modified version of the [wifi-rover](https://theokanning.com/wifi-rover/) project that I made a few years ago.
-This time I was looking for a bigger challenge and for something to do with the stepper motors I had lying around.
+I originally created Dexter as a modified version of the [wifi-rover](https://theokanning.com/wifi-rover/) project that I made a few years ago, but this time I was looking for a bigger challenge.

 ## Hardware